timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 And what about environment and sustainability?
 The U.S. emits over 15.5 tons of CO2e per capita, over three times that of the world average.
 Reminder: Bhutan is a carbon *negative* country, meaning it captures more carbon than it emits.

-So while GDP is a useful metric, it seems like a more holistic approach to development is in order.
+So while GDP is a useful metric, it seems like a more holistic measure for healthy development is in order.
 The work being done by the UN through the World Happiness Report seems to be a good start, capturing both GDP and other metrics of social well-being.
 Companies are adopting similar, holistic development frameworks like [ESG](https://en.wikipedia.org/wiki/Environmental,_social,_and_corporate_governance) and the [triple bottom line](https://online.hbs.edu/blog/post/what-is-the-triple-bottom-line#:~:text=The%20triple%20bottom%20line%20is,%3A%20profit%2C%20people%2C%20and%20the).

 # What you can do

+Deciding on what metrics are important matters.
+As famous management guru Peter Drucker said, "You can't improve what you don't measure."

 If you're interested in being an agent of change, it might be helpful to start from a local level.
 After all, this is *your* well-being we're talking about.